Valencia is a fantastic Mediterranean city located just a few hours away from Madrid or Barcelona, perfect for a weekend getaway.

 Ciudad de las Artes y Ciencias

-The complex – located about an hour walk from the center – makes a good afternoon visit, en route to the beach, for example.
+The complex – located about an hour’s walk from the center – makes a good afternoon visit, en route to the beach, for example.
+Of course can be accessed by public transportation as well, within about 15 min.

 Musems in Valencia